Isabella-Tsui/Isabella-Tsui/README.md

 When I'm not coding or studying for my next exam, you can catch me outside on a hike, cooking, doing some art, or petting my dog.

-- ✏️ I’m currently working on a personal finance tracker web app and a full stack directed study involving the stock market (TBA)

 - 💻 I’m currently learning REACT, CSS, JS, and SQL